 Another option for those wanting to visit Moreton Island is to stay at Tangalooma Island Resort.
 This island resort is stunning, and although it’s just an hour ferry ride away from Brisbane, you’ll feel like you’ve travelled to a tropical island a million miles away.

 Like we mentioned above, while staying at Tangalooma Island Resort, you can join in all the wonderful activities available on Moreton Island, including snorkelling the Wrecks, 4WDing, swimming, kayaking and fishing.
-However you can also make use of the resorts facilities including swimming pools, wildlife feeding and the very popular dolphin feeding which happens each night.
+However, you can also use the resort facilities, including swimming pools, wildlife feeding, and the very popular dolphin feeding, which happens each night.

 Tangalooma Island Resort has a range of accommodation options, including basic studio rooms, self contained apartments and spacious holiday homes.
 There is also a range of restaurants and cafes on site.

 For tropical Brisbane weekend trips, they don’t get much better than a few days at Tangalooma Island Resort.
 Click here for our full Tangalooma Island Resort Review.